discretize/discretize-guides/builds/2025-12-11-power-alac-amalgam.md

 7.  <Skill name="Minefield"/> (<Skill name="Throw Mine"/> Toolbelt)
 8.  <Skill name="Poison Grenade"/> (<Skill name="Grenade Kit"/> 5)
 9.  <Skill name="Freeze Grenade"/> (<Skill name="Grenade Kit"/> 4)

-### Skill Precasts
-Skill precasts can be done on fights that you start out of combat.
-They are optional to do, however by successfully hitting precast skills, you can massively increase your burst damage at the start of the fight.
-When <Specialization name="Engineer"/> casts a toolbelt skill, it can be swapped out without the new skill being on cooldown.
-Additionally, <Skill name="Throw Mine"/> and <Skill name="Minefield"/> can both be precasted before starting a fight, similar to trap skills on <Specialization name="Soulbeast"/> or <Specialization name="Dragonhunter"/>.
-#### Basic Precast
-This precast requires two build templates.
-A build template with precast skills, and one with your in fight skills.
-Having a countdown in voice when triggering bosses, or triggering them yourself will make this easier to do.

-1.  <Skill name="Big Ol Bomb"/> (<Skill name="Bomb Kit"/> Toolbelt)
-2.  <Skill name="Defense Field"/> (<Skill name="Bulwark Gyro"/> Toolbelt)
-3.   _Swap to in-fight template_